 WebRTC is HTML5 compatible and you can use it to add real-time media communications directly between browser and devices.
 And you can do that without the need for any prerequisite of plugins to be installed in the browser.
 And Webrtc is progressively becoming supported by all major modern browser vendors including Safari, Google Chrome, Firefox, Opera, and others.

 Thanks to WebRTC video streaming technology, you can embed the real-time video directly into your browser-based solution to create an engaging and interactive streaming experience for your audience without worrying about delay.

 - Ultra-Low Latency Streaming – Latency is 0.5 seconds

 - Advanced voice and video quality

 - Easy to scale

 - WebRTC Data Channels

-The RTMP streaming protocol has dominated the video streaming industry for years.
-However, while developing technologies and changing needs in recent years reduced the need for RTMP live streaming protocol and emerged new protocols.
+We focused on what RTMP is, its features, and its alternatives in general.
+As we mentioned above, the RTMP streaming protocol has dominated the video streaming industry for years.
+However, developing technologies and changing needs in recent years reduced the need for RTMP live streaming protocol and emerged new protocols.
 HLS, CMAF, and WebRTC are the most popular of these protocols.
 And by streaming with Ant Media Server, you’re able to select the best formats for highly scalable, adaptive, and multi-device streaming for your streaming platform.